-You’ll learn acting, set design, how to write plays, and all that’s entailed in being both a director and a producer.
+You’ll learn acting, how to write plays, the demands of being a director and a producer.
 While all of these courses help prepare you for a life in the theater, much of the knowledge you’ll gain can also apply to other professions that require skilled presentation and persuasion skills.

 Few cities capture the pulse of Western theater as Dublin does.
 More than a dozen theaters, offering performances both intimate and grand, are here.
 Many of the greatest playwrights lived or worked here, including Samuel Beckett, George Bernard Shaw, Brendan Behan and Oscar Wilde.
 This rich cultural heritage permeates the city.
 No one does drama quite like Dublin!

 Acting is just one of many aspects of this multidimensional curriculum that encompasses the theatrical experience as a whole.